btrettel/plint/README.md

 - A check that each independent claim starts with 'A' or 'An'.
 This is not required but is typical.
 See MPEP 608.01(m) for the requirements.
 - A check that each dependent claim starts with 'The'.
 This is not required but is typical.
 See MPEP 608.01(m) for the requirements.
 - A check for multiple dependent claims to manually check.
+- A check that dependent claims do not refer back to themselves.
 - A check that dependent claims refer back to existing claims.

 ## Warnings file